 Then homelessness quickly becomes a reality.
 It is this gripping fear of homelessness and loss of self-belief that often causes a deep depression, domestic violence and substance abuse.
 Hundreds of millions of people are caught up in this cycle, Suffering in silence at any given point in time.
 Some are fortunate to receive help to bounce back, but many do not.
 We were told by the Salvation Army that tens of thousands of Australian men are destitute.
 Living in their cars and cannot provide for their families.

 It is quite disturbing that in most western countries, like Australia, the homelessness challenge is not a local council’s responsibility but a state-level issue, competing for state funds against roads, police, education and hospitals.
 The state government public housing departments simply do not have a sufficient budget to meet the demands for temporary shelter.

 The recent death of a nine-month-old Gold Coast baby who was living homeless with her parents on a famous beach is a case in point.
 Nearby residents complained to the local council of the baby’s crying every morning and still, nothing was done to help the vulnerable and destitute family.

 A holistic approach is required.

 The supply of temporary shelter is just the beginning but does not in itself solve the problem.

 A holistic approach is required starting with providing the shelter but must be coordinated with:

 - Logistics services

-Helping the vulnerable back to producing income and providing for their families.
+Helping the vulnerable back to produce income and providing for their families.

-Business and Not For Profit need to step up
+Businesses and Not For Profits need to step up

 If you want to be part of the solution, please donate products, cash, trade and crypto at the One Light Charity impact gifting page.